IBM/ansible-power-linux-sap/roles/monitoring_sap/README.md

 #### 4.2.4 Execute the Ansible playbook
 Ansible actions are controlled by the configuration file `playbooks/vars/sample-monitoring-sap-parameters.yml`, <br>
 no changes are required in the file `playbooks/sample-monitoring-sap.yml`. <br>
-Each execution of the Ansiblke playbook will add or delete a monitoring configuration: <br>
+Each execution of the Ansible playbook will add or delete a monitoring configuration: <br>
 `ansible-playbook --connection=local -i "localhost," playbooks/sample-monitoring-sap.yml`